 Method #3 Disable a Chrome Flag

-There is a flag called prefer HTML over Flash in chrome configurations which might be forcing Flash player to stop and hence restricting its use.
+A flag called prefer HTML over Flash in Chrome configurations might force the Flash player to stop, restricting its use.

 To check if that is not the case,

-- In the address bar, type in “chrome://flags/#prefer-HTML-over-flash” without the quotes and hit enter.
+- In the address bar, type “chrome://flags/#prefer-HTML-over-flash” without the quotes and hit enter.

-Prefer HTML over Flash - If you are using an outdated version of Chrome, you will be redirected to “experimental” page and can find the option Prefer HTML over Flash there; otherwise, you will see the flag.
+- If you use an outdated version of Chrome, you will be redirected to the “experimental” page and can find the option Prefer HTML over Flash; otherwise, you will see the flag.

 Method #4 Clear Cache

 This is one of the easiest ways to fix Flash Player not working in Chrome.
-The cache contains frequently used images, lines of scripts or any other data that is commonly useful to the browser to reduce reaccessing it from its source.
-Sometimes the cache data may need updating and we may face the issue of the flash player not working.
+The cache contains frequently used images, lines of scripts, or any other data commonly valuable for the browser to reduce reaccessing it from its source.
+Sometimes the cache data may need updating, and we may face the issue of the Flash player not working.

 You can Also Try: 5 Ways to Delete System Error Memory Dump Files